Von der Leyen (family from Krefeld): History

 The first known family member was Peter von der Leyen, mentioned 1579 in Radevormwald where the family produced passementerie; the family name derives from an incorporated village named Leye.
 In 1656 their Catholic ruler, Philip William, Elector Palatine, introduced high penalty taxes for Anabaptists and Mennonites which made the Mennonite Adolf von der Leyen (c.
 1624–1698) seek refuge in the city of Krefeld, at the time ruled by the more tolerant House of Orange-Nassau, and became a brother-in-law of the Op den Graeff family.
 Then head of the family Heinrich von der Leyen secured citizenship in 1668 and established his wholesale business.
 He also continued the family's silk business in the city.
 In 1693 the Mennonites of Krefeld were allowed to build their own church.

 In 1720, Peter von der Leyen founded a factory producing sewing silk, and in 1724, brothers Johann, Friedrich and Heinrich (Adolf's grand sons) founded a silk dyeing factory.
 The family enterprises expanded rapidly and competed with Cologne companies.
 Krefeld had come under the rule of the King of Prussia in 1702 and kings Frederick William I and Frederick the Great sought to protect and develop domestic silk production and helped the von der Leyen business to expand further by granting them a silk production monopoly for Prussia.
 Frederick the Great stayed in the family's Krefeld house after winning the Battle of Krefeld in 1758.

 Franz Heinrich Heydweiller inherited the silk-stocking business in 1749 from Peter's widow, who was his mother-in-law.
 This new company was barred by the government from competing with the parent company.
 However, it survived and flourished after shifting to the manufacture of velvet ribbons.

 By 1763, half of Krefeld's population of 6082 worked for the von der Leyen factories.
 In 1760, the family founded the Von der Leyen foundation to support local Mennonites and in 1768 gave money for an organ in the Krefeld Mennonite Church.

-The family built many factory and residential buildings in Krefeld some of which survived World War II bombardments.
+The family built many factories and residential buildings in Krefeld some of which survived World War II bombardments.
 The success of the family's silk business has been attributed to the way they operated free from government control.
 The Von der Leyen monopoly of the silk industry was finally ended during the French occupation in 1794.